junwai/Game/Game Rules.md

 - Katana+3:	Evasion +2.
 Passive
 ----
 #### Axe: Weapon
 - Axe Form 1: Take 1 Movement point from targeted unit on successful attack.
+If the target has no Movement points, add +1 Damage to this attack.
 Attack
 - Axe Form 2: Piercing.
 Hit +1.
 Attack
 - Axe Form 3: Cleave.
 Attack
 - Axe Form 4: Add Damage equal to the target's missing Movement points.
 Attack
 ----
 - Axe+1: Taunt: Take away 1 Movement point from all adjacent enemy units.
+If one of those units has no Movement points remaining, gain 1 Movement.
 Special, Reaction
 - Axe+2: If you roll a 1 during your Hit roll, gain an Attack point this round.
 Passive
 - Axe+3: Axe: Add target unit's Evasion modifier to Damage.
 Passive
 ----